 Bolivia’s road safety record is appalling.
-The country of 10 million people has only about 500,000 cars yet around 40,000 traffic accidents are recorded every year.
-Over 3000 people died between 2008 and 2012, an average of more than one per day which is a lot for a small country.
+The country of 10 million people has only about 500,000 cars, yet around 40,000 traffic accidents are recorded every year.
+Over 3,000 people died between 2008 and 2012, an average of more than one per day which is a huge amount for a country of this size.
 Many of those fatalities were from bus accidents.

 In the month of January 2010 (when I first visited Bolivia), bus accidents claimed 82 lives and 196 injuries.
-Many of the crashes were due to drunk drivers so in March 2010 El Presidente, Evo Morales, decided Bolivian bus drivers should lose their license indefinitely for drink driving offenses.
+Because many of the crashes were due to drunk drivers, in March 2010 El Presidente, Evo Morales, decided Bolivian bus drivers should lose their license indefinitely for drink driving offenses.

 How did bus drivers react to this news?
 By hosting a nationwide strike of course.
 Angry bus drivers across Bolivia blocked off roads and caused general mayhem to protest for their right to be drunk while driving a 20 tonne piece of steel containing 50 or more terrified humans.
-The strikes went on for days and were known as the Paro de los Borrachos (strike of the drunks) in the media.
-However, Evo’s new policy proved effective as the next quarterly statistics showed bus related fatalities had dropped by 30%.
+The strikes went on for days and were given the moniker the Paro de los Borrachos (the strike of the drunks) in the media.
+Nevertheless, Evo’s new policy proved effective as the next quarterly statistics showed bus related fatalities had dropped by 30%.

 Fast forward a few years and fatal bus accidents are still alarmingly common.
 In late August 2014, the worst accident involving tourists in recent years happened between Uyuni and La Paz.
-A bus operated by Trans Tourismo Omar veered off the highway at speed and rolled several times.
-10 foreign tourists were killed in the accident including a guy from my hometown.
-The accident made international headlines for the number of foreigners killed.
-Sadly, multiple fatality accidents along Bolivia’s poorly maintained Andean roads are still relatively common.
+A bus operated by Trans Tourismo Omar veered off the highway at speed and rolled several times, killing 10 foreign tourists including a guy from my hometown.
+Despite the accident making international headlines for the number of foreigners killed, very little was done and Bolivia’s roads remain as dangerous as ever.

 A traveler touring the country can see the results of this nonchalant attitude towards safety firsthand.
-Indeed, I’ve witnessed a few worrying events first hand.
+Indeed, I’ve witnessed a few worrying events myself.

-On a journey on notoriously dangerous La Paz – Chulamani road, I spotted a burnt out bus a few hundred metres down a cliff.
-It was alarming to see the local emergency services abseiling down to recover the bodies.
+On a journey on the notoriously dangerous La Paz – Chulamani road, I spotted a burnt out bus a few hundred meters down a cliff, just as emergency services where winching up the bodies.
 I later read in the paper that the accident happened just half a day before we passed.
-The driver was fatigued from a 16 hour shift and fell asleep at the wheel, veering off the sheer cliff face and claiming the lives of some 20 people.
+The driver was fatigued from a 16 hour shift and fell asleep at the wheel, veering off the sheer cliff and claiming the lives of some 20 people.

 Another time while travelling to Rurrenebeque I got off my bus to buy some snacks and water about 1:00 a.m.
-When getting back on I noticed the driver and co-driver were boisterously singing karaoke at the top of their lungs.
-Probably not an activity a typically shy and sober Bolivian would be doing.
-Worse still, that route goes through narrow mountainous roads and is infamously treacherous.
+Getting back on I noticed the driver and co-driver were boisterously singing karaoke at the top of their lungs, probably not an activity a typically sober Bolivian would be doing.
+Worse still, that route passes through narrow mountainous roads and is infamously treacherous.
 In hindsight, I should have taken my bags off the bus and waited for the next one, but being half asleep I shrugged it off and thankfully woke up alive the next morning.

-So now that you are probably scared shitless about bus travel in Bolivia (sorry mum and dad) I should point out that millions of Bolivians travel long distance every year without incident.
-More importantly, there are also some steps a traveler can take to minimise risk.
+So now that you are probably scared shitless about bus travel in Bolivia (sorry mum and dad), I should point out that millions of Bolivians travel long distances every year without incident.
+More importantly, there are some steps a traveler can take to minimize risk.